arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/nu/README.md

 ## Nu

-The Nu data type is the simplest way to model corecursion via a direct encoding of the ana function.
+The Nu datatype is the simplest way to model corecursion via a direct encoding of the ana function.

 ```kotlin